loadingio/ldview/README.md

 While you can manually update DOM content in the handler, you can also recursively apply ldView to make the whole process simpler:

-    new ldView do
+    new ldview do
-      handler: do
+      handler:
         # instead of a simple handler function,
         # here we have an object containing a list function and a handle function
-        book: do
+        book:
           list: -> myBookList # tell ldView to map book elements to myBookList
           init: ({node,data}) ->
-            (new ldView do
+            (new ldview do
                root: node,
-               handler: do
+               handler:
                  name: (.node.textContent = data.name)
                  author: (.node.textContent = data.author)
             ).render!

 Or, let ldView do it for you with `view` option:

-    new ldView do
+    new ldview do
-      handler: do
+      handler:
         # instead of a simple handler function,
         # here we have an object containing a list function and a handle function
-        book: do
+        book:
           list: -> myBookList # tell ldView to map book elements to myBookList
           view:
-            handler: do
+            handler:
               name: (.node.textContent = data.name)
               author: (.node.textContent = data.author)

 After initialization, You probably will want to update some elements instead of updating every node.
 Just pass target names into render function:

-    view = new ldView( ... );
+    view = new ldview( ... );
     view.render!
     # after some updates ... only update ld="name" elements.
     view.render <[name]>